-I take you to be by your voice; I have fallen into this pond, and know not how to get out again, as I am quite blind, and I am almost afraid to move for fear of being drowned.'
-'Well,' said the little boy, 'though I shall be wetted to the skin, if you will throw me your stick I will try to help you out of it.'
-The blind man then threw the stick to that side on which he heard the voice: the little boy caught it, and went into the water, feeling very carefully before him, lest he should unguardedly go beyond his depth; at length he reached the blind man, took him very carefully by the hand, and led him out.
+The little boy then went on a little farther, and saw a man wading about in a pond of water, without being able to get out of it, in spite of all his endeavours.
+"What is the matter, good man," said the little boy to him; "can't you find your way out of this pond?"-"No, God bless you, my worthy master, or miss," said the man; "for such I take you to be by your voice: I have fallen into this pond, and know not how to get out again, as I am quite blind, and I am almost afraid to move for fear of being drowned."-" Well," said the little boy, "though I shall be wetted to the skin, if you will throw me your stick, I will try to help you out of it."
+The blind man then threw the stick to that side on which he heard the voice; the little boy caught it, and went into the water, feeling very carefully before him, lest he should unguardedly go beyond his depth; at length he reached the blind man, took him very carefully by the hand, and led him out.
 The blind man then gave him a thousand blessings, and told him he could grope out his way home; and the little boy ran on as hard as he could, to prevent being benighted.

-"But he had not proceeded far before he saw a poor sailor, who had lost both his legs in an engagement by sea, hopping along upon crutches.
-'God bless you, my little master!' said the sailor; 'I have fought many a battle with the French, to defend poor old England; but now I am crippled, as you see, and have neither victuals nor money, although I am almost famished.'
-The little boy could not resist the inclination to relieve him; so he gave him all his remaining victuals, and said, 'God help you, poor man! this is all I have, otherwise you should have more.'
-He then ran along and presently arrived at the town he was going to, did his business, and returned towards his own home with all the expedition he was able.
+But he had not proceeded far, before he saw a poor sailor who had lost both his legs in an engagement by sea, hopping along upon crutches.
+"God bless you, my little master!" said the sailor; "I have fought many a battle with the French, to defend poor old England; but now I am crippled, as you see, and have neither victuals nor money, although I am almost famished."
+The little boy could not resist his inclination to relieve him; so he gave him ben all his remaining food, and said, "God help you, poor man! this is all I have, otherwise you should have more."
+He then ran along, and presently arrived at the town he was going to, did his business, and returned towards his own home, with all the expedition he was able.

-"But he had not gone much more than half-way before the night shut in extremely dark, without either moon or stars to light him.
+But he had not gone much more than half-way, before the night shut in extremely dark, without either moon or stars to light him.
 The poor little boy used his utmost endeavours to find his way, but unfortunately missed it in turning down a lane which brought him into a wood, where he wandered about a great while without being able to find any path to lead him out.
-Tired out at last, and hungry, he felt himself so feeble that he could go no farther, but set himself down upon the ground, crying most bitterly.
-In this situation he remained for some time, till at last the little dog, who had never forsaken him, came up to him wagging his tail, and holding something in his mouth.
-The little boy took it from him, and saw it was a handkerchief nicely pinned together, which somebody had dropped, and the dog, had picked up, and on opening it he found several slices of bread and meat, which the little boy ate with great satisfaction, and felt himself extremely refreshed with his meal.
-'So,' said the little boy, 'I see that if I have given you a breakfast, you have given me a supper; and a good turn is never lost, done even to a dog.'
+Very tired at last, and hungry, he found himself so feeble, that he could go no farther, but sat himself down upon the ground, crying most bitterly.
+In this situation he remained some time, till at last the little dog, who had never forsaken him, came up to him, wagging his tail, and holding something in his mouth.
+The little boy took it from him, and saw it was a handkerchief nicely pinned together, which somebody had dropped, and the dog had picked up; and on opening it, he found several slices of bread and meat, which the little boy ate with great satisfaction, and felt himself extremely refreshed with his meal.
+"So," said the little boy, "I see that if I have given you a breakfast, you have given me a supper; and a good turn is never lost, done even to a dog."